Posts

 Your best next step is to contact us and schedule a Cloud Advsior session.
 We will review your current subscription and usage, discuss your options and costs, and recommend a preferred solution that best fits your business’ needs, priorities, and budgets.
 For most, the choice will be which Google Workspace subscription is best.
 For some, particularly those still using MS Office desktop applications, switching platforms to Microsoft 365 may provide a better alternative.
 Our team is here to listen, understand, guide, and execute.
 Let our expertise inform your decisions and support your actions and goals.

-Cyber Protection: Time for New Best Practices
+Cyber Protection: Time for New Best Practices to Safeguard Your Business in the Digital Age

-To add to your concerns, SMBs fall victim to cyber crime and ransomware attacks even when they have traditional antivirus, email/spam, ad/pop-up blockers, and endpoint protection in place.
+To add to your cyber security concerns, SMBs fall victim to cyber crime and ransomware attacks even when they have traditional antivirus, email/spam, ad/pop-up blockers, and endpoint protection in place.
 67% of IT service providers report their SMB customers fall victim to phishing emails; 30% report that most customers still rely on weak passwords and access management.

 Traditional cyber security solutions are no match for many cyber attackers.
-We need a new approach to ransomware, with business continuity at the core.
+We need a new modernized approach to ransomware, with business continuity at the core.

 Using business continuity as a guiding principle drives new best practices for preventing and responding to cyber security attacks.
 With a business continuity mindset, you focus on what is needed to keep the business running, and how quickly you can “return to operations”.
 When we discuss business continuity, we understand that we need to take steps to prevent disruption, mitigate the scope of potential disruptions, respond effectively when disruptions happen, and have the systems and processes in place to recover quickly.